 Are there technical reasons why emacs is not ported or is it because emacs violates their dear unix principle?
 Infact that it doesnt have such essential software makes me think it cant be really a serious OS.

->essential software
+>emacs >essential software lmao

-what's the reason for having OS on top of OS anyway?
+1) it's too big for anyone to want to do it 2) no one cares what's the reason for having OS on top of OS anyway?

 How to user?
 Also how to get 9front?